tommy351/kosko/packages/kosko/README.md

 ## Features

-- Use JavaScript or any language compiled to JavaScript. (e.g. [TypeScript])
+- Use TypeScript or any language compiled into JavaScript.
 - Manage multiple environments.
 - Validate against Kubernetes OpenAPI definitions.
 - Reuse variables and functions across components.